Zudoku

 docker run -d --name buildkitd --privileged moby/buildkit:latest export KRAFTKIT_BUILDKIT_HOST=docker-container://buildkitd

-The approach above will cache the builds in the BuildKit container filesystem.
-Another approach is to save the cache in a local host directory, for persistence:
+The approach above caches builds in the BuildKit container filesystem.
+Another approach saves the cache in a local host directory:

 docker run -d --name buildkitd --privileged -v $HOME/.buildkit-cache:/var/lib/buildkit moby/buildkit:latest export KRAFTKIT_BUILDKIT_HOST=docker-container://buildkitd

-where $HOME/.buildkit-cache is a local path on your machine where you can store caches from BuildKit itself.
+Here $HOME/.buildkit-cache is a local path on your machine where BuildKit stores cache data.

 A Kraftfile is used by the kraft CLI tool to understand how to build and deploy your instance.
-In most cases, you can use the default Kraftfile found in each of our examples; but in case you're curious, here's a sample Kraftfile and a brief explanation of it:
+Typically you can use the default Kraftfile found in each Unikraft Cloud example.
+Below is a sample Kraftfile with a brief explanation:

 spec: v0.6 runtime: python:3.12 rootfs: ./Dockerfile cmd: ["/usr/bin/python3", "/src/server.py"] labels: cloud.unikraft.v1.instances/scale_to_zero.policy: "on" cloud.unikraft.v1.instances/scale_to_zero.stateful: "true" cloud.unikraft.v1.instances/scale_to_zero.cooldown_time_ms: 1000

-The runtime specifies one of the UKC runtimes (unikernels) built to run different languages and applications, in this case a Python one.
+The runtime specifies one of the Unikraft Cloud runtimes (unikernels) built to run different languages and apps.
+Here it specifies a Python runtime.

-Finally the labels are there to specify run-time options; in the example above, we're enabling stateful scale to zero, and asking UKC to wait for 1 second of no requests before putting our instance to sleep.
+Finally the labels specify runtime options.
+In the example above, the configuration enables stateful scale-to-zero and the platform waits 1 second with no requests before putting the instance to sleep.

-The kraft cloud deploy command performs several steps on your local device before actually deploying your app to UKC:
+The kraft cloud deploy command performs steps on your local device before actually deploying your app to Unikraft Cloud:

-1. Downloads the runtime image (defined in the Kraftfile) from the UKC registry.
+1. Downloads the runtime image (defined in the Kraftfile) from the Unikraft Cloud registry.

-2. Builds the application filesystem using the Dockerfile via BuildKit.
+2. Builds the app filesystem using the Dockerfile via BuildKit.

-3. Packages the application filesystem and the runtime in an OCI image.
+3. Packages the app filesystem and the runtime in an Open Container Initiative (OCI) image.

-4. Pushes the OCI image to the to the UKC registry under your username's namespace.
+4. Pushes the OCI image to the to the Unikraft Cloud registry under your username's namespace.

-In case any of these fail or report issues you can enable kraft debugging by using the --log-level and --log-type flags:
+If any of these steps fail, enable kraft debugging with the --log-level and --log-type flags:

 kraft cloud deploy --log-level debug --log-type basic [...]

-You should then see debug output for the 4 steps above, similar to:
+You should then see debug output for the 4 steps above.

-The most direct way to debug apps on UKC is to use the apps's console output, which may include kernel output.
-To see it, after starting the UKC instance (via kraft cloud deploy or kraft cloud inst create), use:
+The most direct way to debug an app is to use the app console output, which may include kernel output.
+To see it, after starting the Unikraft Cloud instance (via kraft cloud deploy or kraft cloud inst create), use:

 kraft cloud inst logs <instance_name>